5 Reasons Why Living in Madrid is Awesome

 It probably would have been 100 degrees or more the whole time also.

 Here you usually wait 5 minutes or less for the Metro, and 6 or 7 minutes for the bus, and then it actually takes you to places worth being.

 Because (get this) European capitals are just full of places worth being!

-Public healthcare doesn’t mean free healthcare, because you pay taxes for it, which come out of your paycheck.
+Okay, so public healthcare doesn’t exactly mean free healthcare, because you pay taxes for it, which come out of your paycheck.
 (Or if you’re an autónomo like me, your bank account.)

 However, if you pay taxes, you have access to the whole public health system.

 That means you don’t have to sell your house to support your kid’s leukemia, or pay $25,000 for somebody to treat your pregnancy like some horrifying contagious disease.